angelolab/ark-analysis/docs/_rtd/virtualenv.md

 ## Setting Up Your Virtual Environment

 If you wish to do higher-level development on top of `ark`, we recommend setting up a virtual environment.
 We highly recommend using `conda` virtual environments.
-To be able ot set one up, you will need to install the Anaconda package.
+To be able to set one up, you will need to install the Anaconda package.

 ### Installing Anaconda